Kapil232002/instagram-clone-using-sql/README.md

  - Most Popular Photo (And User Who Created It)
  - Average Number of Photos Per User
  - Most Used Hashtags
- - Users Who Have Liked Every Photo8/
+ - Users Who Have Liked Every Photo